cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 ```bash
 *.java diff=java
 ```
-Then you can exectute the log command with the name of a method and the path to the file.
+Then you can execute the log command with the name of a method and the path to the file.

 ```bash
  git log -L :<methodName>:<javaFilePath>
 ```
+ ˚